onedata/onedata-documentation/doc/using_onedata/metadata.md

 ### REST API

-All operations on indexes are list in the below table, with links to comprehensive description of appropriate requests and their parameters.
+All operations on indexes are listed in the below table, with links to comprehensive description of appropriate requests and their parameters.

 | Request                      | Link to API |
 |------------------------------|-------------|